FIVE MOST SURPRISING FINDS

 The Common Variables

 These models — the Harlem Children’s Zone, Purpose Built Communities, the Dudley Street Neighborhood Initiative, and Woodson’s grassroots transformation projects — differ in their specific approaches.
-But they share a set of principles that distinguish them from the top-down programs that have failed:
+But they share a set of principles that separate them from the top-down programs that have failed.

 Bob Woodson